 It is also bad from an aesthetic appeal perspective.
 Simply hacking off a tree’s beautiful crown will rob it of its beauty.
 And if it is on your property, the practice can even lower your property’s value.

 Yes, you can over-trim a tree.
-This typically happens when one doesn’t have a proper pruning plan or where one fails to follow the recommended pruning steps.
+This typically happens when one doesn’t have a proper pruning plan or when one fails to follow the recommended pruning steps.

 It normally occurs when in the course of pruning, one ends up cutting off more than 25% of the tree’s crown.
 In such a case, you will be robbing the tree of a significant part of its food-producing resource.
 You will also be creating a lot of wounds through the cuts that you make, and this can expose the tree to rotting and pest infestation.
 The chances of the tree losing its beauty will also be high.